The Upland Soul

 We drove around to the Post Office and the driver took the mail in a dozen or more bulky sacks which were securely strapped in a pile behind the rear seat with a tarpaulin pulled over it in case of rain.
 One could not help but notice the extreme care used regarding the property of the United States.
 A private citizen and his luggage were of little importance, but the mail must be protected from all hazards.

-This story is continued in the book “Monarch of the Glen: A True Adventure Story of a Big Game Hunt in Wyoming – 1900″ by Graham M. Mott.
+This story is continued in the book “Monarch of the Glen: A True Adventure Story of a Big Game Hunt in Wyoming – 1900″ (affiliate link; we earn from qualifying purchases) by Graham M. Mott.

 Total